 - Short barrel performance: 270 grain loads at 2,200 FPS from a 12-inch barrel!
 Compare that to a 185 grain .308 Winchester that does about 2,280 FPS from a 12-inch barrel.
 And it's the same amount of powder from the same case!
 The larger bore diameter allows for a quicker, more complete powder burn as well as the use of a faster propellant while maintaining the same pressure levels.

-- No voodoo: 375 Raptor is a .308 case necked up for the .375 bullet.
-It requires nothing more than a barrel change, whether in a bolt action or an AR10, to switch from .308 to 375 Raptor.
+- No voodoo: 375 Raptor is a .308 case necked up and trimmed for the .375 bullet.
+It requires nothing more than a barrel change, whether in a bolt action or an AR-10, to switch from .308 to 375 Raptor.
 Same bolt face, same magazine, same gas system, etc.

-- Affordable: thanks to the huge selection of available .375 projectiles and the many decades companies have been manufacturing them, bullets start at just ~32 cents each.
-Reloading from .308 brass is a cinch.
+- Affordable: thanks to the huge selection of available .375 projectiles and the many decades companies have been manufacturing them, bullets start at just ~28 cents each.
+Reloading from .308 brass is very straightforward.
 Factory loaded hunting ammo runs about $1.70 per round.

 - It's stable: 1:8 twist rifling is perfectly sufficient to stabilize up to 450 grain subsonic projectiles without spinning even the lightest, fastest supersonic loads too fast.
 375 Raptor's larger diameter provides more inherent stability as well as more mass in less projectile length.
 Abnormally fast twist rates aren't needed to stabilize subsonic 375 Raptor loads, so there is no risk of jacket separation when shooting supersonic loads.